HBO Max: France

 In October 2021, former Canal+ executive Vera Peltekian was appointed as VP and commissioning editor of original HBO Max programming for France.
-HBO Max launch in France was set for 2023, but was cancelled after the Warner Bros.
-Discovery merge which stopped the global rollout of HBO Max in order to launch later the combined platform with Discovery+.
+HBO Max's launch in France was set for 2023, but this ended up getting delayed after Warner Bros.
+Discovery decided to halt the global rollout of HBO Max to replace the existing service with Max first.
 Meanwhile, Canal+, the TF1 Group, and Warner TV broadcast a selection of the Warner Bros.-produced scripted live-action Max Original series, certain films and reunion specials.
 Programs not owned by Warner Bros. (like Lionsgate's Love Life) have been licensed separately to other French broadcasters.

 In October 2022, Amazon Prime Video signed a deal with Warner Bros.
 Discovery to distribute the HBO Max programs owned by Warner Bros. in France.
-In January 2023, it was announced that the deal was extended to all HBO productions, following the expiration of the deals with OCS for HBO productions and with Canal+ for carriage of Warner Bros.
-Discovery's TV channels in France, with the launch of "Le Pass Warner" (literally "Warner's Pass"), a subscription-based channel.
-Selected programs (like The Last of Us and Peacemaker) will be given a release without a subscription to the channel.
+In January 2023, it was announced that the deal was extended to all HBO productions, following the expiration of the deal with OCS for HBO productions, but also to Warner Bros.
+Discovery's linear TV channels, following the end of the deal with Canal+ for their carriage.
+All this content where available on the service through Le Pass Warner ("The Warner Pass"), a subscription-based channel, launched on March 16, 2023.
+Selected programs (like The Last of Us, Peacemaker, Pretty Little Liars: Original Sin and The Sex Lives of College Girls) where released without a subscription to the channel for a limited time.
+The Warner Pass was removed from the service following the launch of Max in France with its subscribers automatically transferred to a Max subscription.

+The service was launched as Max in France on June 11, 2024.
+In France, the service also include an access to Warner Bros.
+Discovery's French linear TV channels (Warner TV, Warner TV Next and others), similar to the service's offer in Poland, and the option to subscribe to a sports-focused add-on that include various live sports events and an access to Eurosport's linear channels.
+During the 2024 Summer Olympics, the service shared the broadcast with France Télévisions, and covered the event for all subscribers, even those without the sports add-on.
+The service's ad-free plan is also available as a subscription-based channel on others services like Amazon Prime Video or Canal+.